 Our free educational webinars are geared toward family caregivers supporting a loved one living with depression or bipolar disorder.
 These trainings are designed to be action-oriented leading to greater ability to recognize, communicate about, and intervene to effectively address mood disorders.

-For Caregivers, Family Members, Parents, and Caring Adults Interested in Caregiving from a Distance
+For Caregivers, Family Members, Friends, and Caring Adults Interested in Learning About Being an Effective Caregiver.

 This program is supported by

 Creating Healthy Tech and Media Habits with Your Teen

 This program is intended for caregivers, family members, friends, and caring adults interested in learning about the effect of technology and media on teen mental health and how to support teens’ wellness.

 Are you worried your teen is too dependent on their smartphone and technology is taking up too much of their time?
 Whether it’s perusing social media, texting with friends, playing games, doing homework, or attending class, our teens’ time with screens is ever-increasing in a COVID-19 world.
 You may be left wondering how all this time with media could be negatively affecting teen mental health – or you might suspect there is already an impact.
 Fortunately, there are steps parents and caring adults can take to help teens navigate technology in a savvy and healthy manner.
 And though it’s easier to introduce limits from the start, you can still work out a plan with your teen when their device is already part of their life.